CENOS-Platform/cenos-docs-antennas/docs/geometry-lumped-ports.md

 However, **this shouldn't affect the accuracy of the results**, as the solver finds the shortest path possible between the terminals along the mesh cells to excite the model.

+### Waveguide port geometry

+_CENOS RF_ currently only supports **rectangular faces for the Waveguide port**.
+Try to **avoid curvatures** in the port as this will not allow you to move forward with the simulation.

 ### Mesh density around the port definition

 _On rare occasions_, the mesh around the port definition might be too rough.
-If you notice a rough mesh (jagged Electric Field distribution) around where you defined the port, go back to the Mesh Generation screen, enable manual meshing and apply a finer refinement along the edges or face of the port.
+If you notice a rough mesh (jagged Electric Field distribution) around where you defined the port, go back to the _Mesh Generation_ screen, enable **manual meshing** and apply a **finer refinement along the edges or face of the port**.

 <p align="center">